adityacd/miniproject1-is601-ak/Pythoninfo.md

 **6. Static:-**
 A static is a method which is bound to a class, rather than the objects for that class.
 It can be called without an object.

+**7. Property/Attribute:-**
+An attribute belongs to a class itself and it is shared by all instances of that class, it is defined in the class body at the top.
+Instance attributes are not are not shared by objects.